 All About Waterproof Breathable Fabrics

-In less than ideal conditions, protection against wind and precipitation is required.
-Thus, in bad weather, the outerwear must be wind- and waterproof.
+In bad weather, your outerwear must be wind- and waterproof because it is expected to provide protection against wind and precipitation.
 A waterproof material is expected to fully protect from rain, snow, and wind and entirely prevent the penetration and absorption of liquid water.
 Usually, waterproof textiles act as a barrier between your body and the humidity in the environment.
 Indeed, waterproof fabrics may give you excellent protection from the elements, however, they are not able to transport the perspiration through the clothing to the outside causing a person to get wet from inside the clothing.
 One possible solution to this problem is given by the so-called waterproof breathable fabrics (WBFs).
 The technology for manufacturing waterproof breathable textiles has been constantly developing and improving since the introduction of Gore-Tex some 40 years ago.
 It is also quite diverse with plenty of new fabrics introduced through a steady blend of innovation and evolution.
 Garments made of waterproof breathable textiles are used by sports and outdoor enthusiasts and professionals in any conditions.
-A waterproof and breathable fabric incorporates two distinct functions of waterproofness and breathability.
-It should basically provide protection from the rain, wind and cold but also maintain comfort just below the fabric layer thanks to allowing internal water vapor to escape.
+A waterproof and breathable fabric combines two distinct functions - waterproofness and breathability.
+It should basically provide protection from the rain, snow, wind, and cold but also maintain comfort just below the fabric layer allowing internal water vapor to escape.

 Waterproof breathable fabrics - types and features